orchetect/MIDIKit/README.md

 ## Documentation

+Full online documentation is available for all of the extension repositories.
+Check the README in each repository for a link to its documentation.

-See the getting started guide in the [documentation](https://swiftpackageindex.com/orchetect/swift-midi/main/documentation), and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository to see the library in action.
+For new users, see the [getting started guide](https://swiftpackageindex.com/orchetect/swift-midi/main/documentation) and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository to see the library in action.

 ## Roadmap